Hausdorff dimension of the graphs of the classical Weierstrass functions: Introduction

 where $\psi(x)$ and $\gamma$ are as above.
 The map $T$ is an Anosov endomorphism and uniformly contracting along vertical fibers.
 The graph of the functions $x\mapsto S(x,\textbf{u})$ are the unstable manifolds.
 In~\cite{Tsu}, Tsujii posed some condition on the transversality of these unstable manifolds and showed that this condition implies absolute continuity of $m_x$ for almost every $x$ (and the absolutely continuity of the SRB measure $\vartheta$).
 Furthermore, for given $b$, he verified his condition for generic $(\gamma,\psi)$.

 However, for given $\psi$ it is not easy to verify Tsujii's condition, if possible at all.
 In fact, it was a major step in the recent work~\cite{BBR} to verify that Tsujii's condition holds for $\psi(x)=-2\pi \sin (2\pi x)$ when $\lambda\in (\lambda_b,1)$.
 We shall show in Section 3 that Tsujii's condition is indeed satisfied when $b\ge 6$ for this particular $\psi$ and all $\lambda\in (1/b,1)$ (or equivalently, all $\gamma \in (1/b,1)$).
 To deal with the case $2\le b\le 5$, we shall pose a modified version of Tsujii's condition.
-We shall show that the new (weaker) condition implies the same conclusion and then verify this condition.
-In such a way we shall prove the following theorem, from which the Main Theorem follows by Ledrappier's theorem.
+We shall show that the new (weaker) condition is still enough to guarantee absolute continuity of $m_x$ for Lebesgue a.e. $x$.
+Then we verify this new condition and conclude the proof of the Main Theorem by Ledrappier's Theorem.

 \begin{theorem} Let $b\ge 2$ be an integer, let $\gamma\in (1/b,1)$ and let $\psi=-2\pi \sin (2\pi x)$.
 Then the SRB measure $\vartheta$ for the map $T$ is absolutely continuous with respect to the Lebesgue measure on $\R/\Z\times \R$ and with a square integrable density.
-In particular, for Lebesgue a.e. $x\in\R$, the measure $m_x$ defined above is absolutely continuous with respect to Lebesgue measure and with a square integrable density function. \end{theorem}
+In particular, for Lebesgue a.e. $x\in\R$, the measure $m_x$ defined above is absolutely continuous with respect to Lebesgue measure and with a square integrable density. \end{theorem}

-In the next section, we shall pose our modification of Tsujii's transversality condition.
+In the next section, we modify Tsujii's transversality condition.
 In particular, we shall define a new number $\sigma (q)$ to replace the number $e(q)$ in Tsujii's work.
 We shall prove Theorem~\ref{thm:gammalarge} and state the plan of the proof of Theorem~\ref{thm:cossole} in that section.
 Sections 2-5 are devoted to the proof of Theorem~\ref{thm:cossole}.
 In the appendix, Section 6, we provide a proof of Ledrappier's theorem.

 {\bf Acknowledgment.} I would like to thank D. Feng, W. Huang and J. Wu for drawing my attention to the recent work \cite{BBR}.
+I would also like to thank H. Ruan and Y. Wang for reading carefully a first version of the manuscript and pointing out a number of errors.